Last Updated: May 22, 2026

 If your containers aren’t available as a service that is reachable from the network, you can configure probes using TCP connections within the container spec section of a container you want to monitor.
 The configuration would look similar to:

-This tells Kubernetes to perform a readiness probe on the container using port 8080.
+This tells Kubernetes to perform a readiness probe on the container using port 8080, and you can configure a tcp liveness probe as a variation for the same kind of port check.

 Health Check Parameters